gunnicom/node-red-contrib-fritzbox-presence/README.md

 There is an example flow in `examples/simple-flow.json` that prints a list of active devices to the debug console.
 To run it in node-RED, copy the file's content and import it via *Menu > Import > Clipboard*.
-Make sure to configure the Fritz node to match your custom credentials.
+Make sure to configure the Fritz node to match your custom credentials, after you configured your Fritz Box to login with username and password.